bbzaffari/MMIO-tripleDes-VHDL-core/README.md

 - **ECB (Electronic Codebook)**
 - **CBC (Cipher Block Chaining)**
 - **CTR (Counter Mode)**

+## Documentation
+For detailed electrical characteristics, communication protocols, and performance specifications, refer to the official

 ## Table of Contents
 - [Objective overview of this work](#objective-overview-of-this-work)